ray-project/ray/doc/source/rllib/rllib-catalogs.rst

 Interacting with Catalogs mainly covers advanced use cases.

 .. note::
-    If you simply want to modify RLlib’s by configuring its default models, have a look at the model config dict:
+    If you simply want to modify RLlib’s models by configuring its default models, have a look at the model config dict:

     .. dropdown:: **MODEL_DEFAULTS dict**
         :animate: fade-in-slide-down